Ankr-network/ankr-boinc/sgx_validator/README.md

 # Build a boinc sgx app

-This a sgx application for boinc server.
+This is a sgx application for boinc server.
 This document will focus on SGX task and and remote attestation.
 In current folder, it's a validator for sgx app, and in proteinfolding folder it's the sgx app which will be run in boinc client.
 The boinc client will report the computing result back to boinc server and sgx_validator will validate the result.
 The sgx_validator will do two validations,
 1. check the computing result sha256 hash to verify if it's as expected.
 1. connect Intel ISA server to validator the computing from trusted enclave.